truenas/documentation/content/SCALE/SCALEUIReference/Apps/LaunchDockerImageScreens.md

 {{< /expand >}}

 ## Scaling/Upgrade Policy
-Use **Kill existing pods before creating new ones** to recreate the container or **Create new pods and then kill old ones** if you want rolling upgrades
+Use **Kill existing pods before creating new ones** to recreate the container or **Create new pods and then kill old ones** if you want rolling upgrades.
 {{< expand "Click Here for More Information" "v" >}}

 ![LaunchDockerImageScalingUpgradePolicy](/images/SCALE/22.02/LaunchDockerImageScalingUpgradePolicy.png "Scaling/Upgrade Policy")

 Select **Create new pods and then kill the old ones** to retain your existing configuration and container until the upgrade completes before removing it.
 Select **Kill existing pods before creating new ones** to remove the exiting pod and start with a new updated pod.
 This is useful if your old pod was not functioning properly.
+For fewer issues, select **Kill existing pods before creating new ones**.
 {{< /expand >}}
 ## Resource Reservation
 The **Resource Reservation** screen specifies the **GPU configuration**.